Portable Air Conditioners

 The asthma & allergy friendly® Certification Program seeks to assist people to identify products which will make a genuine difference to their indoor environment.
 It develops certification standards for relevant categories of products, and all certified products undergo testing to those standards.
 In this way, the consumer can make an informed choice about materials like air cleaners, insulation, flooring products, etc. that they bring into their home.

 In the case of portable air conditioners, customers want to be confident that their product can control temperature without introducing mold or redistributing allergen into the air.
 High humidity can facilitate dust mite and mold growth, and it is therefore important that a portable air conditioner can regulate humidity.
 Our standard addresses these issues.

-Our portable air conditioner standard is one of 49 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
+Our portable air conditioner standard is one of over 50 standards in the asthma & allergy friendly® Certification Program, covering appliances, bedding products, air filters, building products, and services that can have an impact on the indoor air environment.
 You can explore the portable air conditioner standard in more detail using the menu on the left, or use the links above to explore other standards.

 We’ll have a case study up here soon, but in the meantime please check out some of our other case studies

 Portable air conditioners that are Certified asthma & allergy friendly® are tested to the ASP:10-03 Portable Air Conditioner Certification Standard.
 The Certification Standard utilizes an algorithm of proprietary and recognized scientific techniques to assess Air Conditioners for their ability to reduce allergenic and irritant materials.
 Submitted air conditioner models that pass certification testing are granted a certificate stating that the particular air conditioner meets the requirements for the asthma & allergy friendly® ASP:10-03 Certification Standard.